AshmitThakur23/Local-AI-Web-Navigator/README.md

   autonumber
   participant U as User
   participant FE as Frontend
-  participant BE as Backend (Flask) participant LL as Local LLM (Ollama Mistral) participant WS as Web Search (Playwright/DDG)
+  participant BE as Backend - Flask participant LL as Local LLM - Ollama Mistral participant WS as Web Search - Playwright/DDG

   U->>FE: Ask a question
   FE->>BE: POST /ask {question}